 Hexagon Composites is a publicly listed company headquartered in Aalesund, Norway.
 It operates one of the world’s most advanced facilities for designing, testing and manufacturing all-composite cylinders for gas applications.
 It is a leading global supplier in the industry and sets the standard for excellence in efficiency, safety and durability.

-The Goodwin team was led by partners Josh Klatzkin and Adam Small and associates Meredith Laitner, John Maselli, Betsy Burke, Caleb Piron (Corporate); partner Andrea Murino, counsel Todd Hahn and Kirby Lewis (Antitrust); partners Bill Whitledge and David Patton (Tax); partner Joel Lehrer (IP); and partner Scott Webster and counsel Sarah Bock (Executive Compensation).
+The Goodwin team was led by partners Josh Klatzkin and Adam Small and associates Betsy Burke, Caleb Piron (Corporate); and counsel Kirby Lewis (Antitrust); partners Bill Whitledge and David Patton (Tax); partner Joel Lehrer (IP); and counsel Sarah Bock (Executive Compensation).

 For more details on the transaction, please read the press release.